Are you just one of the thousands of Google affiliate sites that pretend they're a search engine when they're really just using Google search?

 That means that the search engine is not under the control of any outside influence.
 We haven't taken any investment.
-We built the hardware and the algorithms for the search engine and are not using search technology copied, bought, or leased from anyone else.
+We built the algorithms for the search engine and are not using search technology copied, bought, or leased from anyone else.

 Why don't your search results look much like Google, Bing, or DuckDuckGo?

 We're doing our own thing and have no interest in copying what the other seach engines are doing.
 We're also very early stage and our algorithms are still evolving, so we don't have as much data to present as the larger search engines.